souyang/souyang.github.io/docs/testing.md

   ],
   ```

-* For simple service providers, you can escape from the Nestjs harness, and create a simple fake dependent service, and use `new` to instantize your service in the  `setup` hooks.
+* For simple service providers, you can escape from the Nestjs harness, and create a simple fake dependent service, and use `new` to instantiate your service in the  `setup` hooks.

 You can also import a module in `Test.createTestingModule`.